 Note: If applicable, borrowers will receive principal forgiveness on project completion.
-Poverty rates are scored with highest percentage given priority for subsidy eligible recipients per application cycle.
+Not all subsidy eligible projects will receive subsidy.

 1.4 Loan Fee

 An administrative loan fee of 1.00 percent is charged on borrowers and made payable on contract execution and may be financed or paid at contract execution.